標準 10 年還款:$397/月

 Income-Driven Repayment (IDR) Plans

-If you cannot afford the standard 10-year payment, IDR plans cap your payment based on income:
+If you cannot afford the standard 10-year payment, IDR plans cap your payment based on discretionary income:

-PSLF (Public Service Loan Forgiveness): After 10 years (120 payments) in a qualifying government or nonprofit job, remaining balance is forgiven tax-free.
+PSLF (Public Service Loan Forgiveness): After 120 qualifying payments (10 years) in a government or eligible nonprofit job, the remaining balance is forgiven tax-free.
+Qualifying employers include federal, state, and local governments, and 501(c)(3) nonprofits.

 ---